Sparkling saddle loops of vector fields on surfaces: Introduction

+To prove Theorem~\ref{thm:main}, we observe that $W^u(P)$ has a trapping neighborhood $U$, cut this neighborhood out, glue to it a disk with a source singularity, simultaneously for all parameter values close to 0, and invert the time.
+Some extra effort is needed to ensure that the resulting family of vector fields on the torus has Poincar{\'e} maps that are expansive (on the complement of a flat segment) and monotonic in the parameter.
+For such families the strong topological equivalence was established by C.~Boyd, and the claim about the zero Hausdorff dimension follows from the results of J.~P.~P.~Veerman~\cite{V}.

-We prove both theorems essentially by reducing them to the results obtained by C.~Boyd for families that unfold simple Cherry fields on~$\TT$.
-Sparkling saddle loops were observed in such families, but, it seems, were never regarded as an origin of the bifurcation, perhaps because irrational rotation numbers were there to blame.
+Although we prove both theorems essentially by reducing them to the results obtained by C.~Boyd for families that unfold simple Cherry fields on~$\TT$, the reduction is not trivial.
+In particular, the monotonic dependence of the Poincar{\'e} maps on the parameter is easily lost when we perturb the family, and we prove that we can restore it by switching to a special chart on the transverse section.

+It is worth noting that the complexity of the dynamics of Cherry fields, with their transitive quasi-minimal sets, originates, in a sense, from the unfolding of a saddle loop accumulated by the free separatrix in the orientation-preserving case.